• Reading

 • These activities are just suggestions; you know your child the best and are able to adapt the activities to meet the developmental needs of your child.

-• Be sure to ask neighbors or friends before picking flowers from their garden!
+• Be sure to ask neighbors or friends before picking flowers from their gardens!

 • Always use caution when using tools such as mallets.
 Safety glasses are good too.